HsuWanTing/unified-summarization/unified-summarization/README.md

 ## Expected results

-By following the scripts we provided, you should get the performance as below:
+By following the scripts we provided, you should get comparable performance as below:

 ### Extractor (best evaluation model)